-Most companies, especially those just beginning to focus on DEI, center their DEI efforts on the numbers: how many women are being hired, the percentages of Black, Latino and Asian employees, surveying to learn about religion, age and LGBTQIA+ representation.
+Most companies, especially those just beginning to focus on DEI, center their equality, diversity, and inclusion policies and efforts on the numbers: how many women are being hired, the percentages of Black, Latino and Asian employees, surveying to learn about religion, age and LGBTQIA+ representation.
 This is a basic start but it is only an entry point to a larger culture shift.
 ADP’s chief diversity and social responsibility officer Rita Mitjans described diversity as the what or the “makeup of your workforce.”

-Diversity without inclusion, or the principles, policies and environment that enables employees to thrive within a company, is often what hamstrings companies in their efforts to move beyond statistics to sea change.
-Inclusion requires a cultural shift, beginning with C-suite executives setting priorities and a clear direction for management and other workers to follow.
+Diversity without inclusion, or the principles, policies, and environment that enables employees to thrive within a company, is often what hamstrings companies in their efforts to move beyond statistics to see change.
+Inclusion in the workplace requires a cultural shift, beginning with C-suite executives setting priorities and a clear direction for management and other workers to follow.

-There is even an “inclusion gap” that exists within companies whose lack of diversity directly impact their business decision making.
+Within companies lacking diversity there is even an “inclusion gap” that impacts their business decision making.
 This gap can exist even within companies where gender diversity is even, as Cloverpop found in their data.
-Considering that companies with high inclusion tend to perform better and make better decisions, a workforce that lacks inclusion is setting itself up for long-term failure and insufficient growth as compared to a competitor.
+Considering that the most diverse companies, with high inclusion, tend to perform better and make better decisions, a workforce that lacks inclusion is setting itself up for long-term failure and insufficient growth as compared to a competitor.

 Equality and equity are often used interchangeably.
 However, the major difference between the two, as beautifully outlined by Premier Talent Partners, is that equality involves the “state of being equal, especially in status, rights, and opportunities, whereas equity involves impartiality and fairness.
 If you’re drawing a line between the two, it can be said that equality is the end goal and equity is the means by which you reach equality.

-After focusing each letter, both for what it means and how it affects business, it becomes more clear that DEI as both a concept and a practice is crucial to a company’s success and employee satisfaction.
+After focusing each letter, both for what it means and how it affects business, it becomes more clear that diversity, equity, and inclusion (DEI) as both a concept and a practice is crucial to a company’s success and employee satisfaction.